tomonocle/miscellany/management.md

 ## Leadership styles

 ### S1: Telling
-Characterized by one-way communication in which the leader defines the roles of the individual or group and provides the what, how, why, when and where to do the task
+Characterised by one-way communication in which the leader defines the roles of the individual or group and provides the what, how, why, when and where to do the task